SofiaAlCosta/POO/README.md

 # Hunting and Fishing Store

 Welcome to the **Hunting and Fishing Store** repository!
 This project provides a robust backend platform for managing a store specializing in hunting and fishing items.
 It features tools for managing inventory, categories, and sales while demonstrating key programming concepts and best practices.
+Additionally, it serves as a learning tool to showcase the fundamentals and basics of backend development.

 ---